Abdulhalik/Selenium-Twitter/README.md

 ## Enviroment variables

 Create a file named "logininfo.py" in the root directory and fill its contents as follows.
+These are your user account informations in Twitter.

 ```ruby
 username = XXX